syncfusion-content/maui-docs/MAUI/DatePicker/overview.md

 * **Date restriction**: Restrict the selection of date items beyond the specified minimum and maximum dates.

-* **Intervals**: The date values can be populated with intervals for days, months, and years, individually.
+* **Intervals**: The date values can be populated individually with intervals for days, months, and years.

 * **Picker interactions**: The .NET MAUI Date Picker allows you to select dates through tap and scroll interaction.